 Every 2 years a delegation from the Local Authorities of each of the three twin towns of Carlisle, Flensburg and Slupsk come together in one of the aforesaid three towns.

-The main topic for the exchange was Education and the possible areas of co-operation available to the three Cities, this tied in with the youth exchange which took place in Flensburg at the same time as the civic exchange.
+The main topic for the exchange was Education and climate issues, this tied in with the youth exchange which took place in Carlisle at the same time as the civic exchange.

-The programme for the exchange included a tour of the University, a tour of the EcKener Technical College and the inauguration of Slupsk Park.
+The programme for the exchange included a tour of the new Harraby Campus and Carlisle College.

 Each year the Three Way Delegation hold an official meeting to discuss how co-operation between the three Cities can be strengthened and how the three authorities could improve their links and working relationship.
-The main discussions at the meeting centred around education co-operation and the future structure and scope of the three way twinning arrangement and possible EU funding opportunities.
+The main discussions at the meeting centred around education co-operation and the opportunities that were available for all three cities to work together on projects regarding climate change and relevant issues.